NHM NFC-Enabled Interactive Exhibits

 Decision #4

-Two-Tier Rewards: Participation Stamps for All, Prestige Badges for Correct Answers
+Two-Tier Rewards: Participation Stamps for Trying, Prestige Badges for Getting It Right

 Decision #5